ProxiBlue/vagrant_m2_vuestorefront/readme.md

 ## Requirements

-* Vagrant 2.2.5 or greater
+* Vagrant 2.2.5 or greater (important, will not work with older vagrant versions)
 * Docker 18.09.7 or greater
 * vagrant plugin: https://github.com/devopsgroup-io/vagrant-hostmanager